mindovermiles262/jekyll-blog/_posts/2018-02-05-setting-up-webhooks.md

 1. We make changes to the blog (write a new post) and push to Github's `master` branch
 2. We make and accept a Pull Request (PR) from `master` to `deploy`
-3. Github sends a Webhook HTML message to our server, which is listening for said message.
+3. Github sends a webhook HTML message to our server, which is listening for this message.
 4. Our server checks that the change was made to the `deploy` branch
 5. Our server pulls the change
-6. Our server rebuilds the Jekyll blog via `jekyll build`
+6. Our server rebuilds the Jekyll blog via the command `jekyll build`

 All code for this tutorial can be found [here](https://github.com/mindovermiles262/jekyll-webhooks)